DXHeroes/knowledge-base-content/practices/javascript-front-end-build-tools.md

 Most build tools are built on top of Node and npm (Node Package Management).
 For this reason, most of the front-end developers try to use these two tools as much as possible and then install additional tools.
 Npm comes preinstalled with Node.js.

 The combination of the tools is up to you.
 Play with it, try to find the perfect match.
 Get familiar with one and after you are confident using it, start using a second one.
 You can even use just Node and npm together without any additional tools.
 As your project grows, it might need more tools.
-Take your time - there is no point in rushing things, it would only confuse you.
+Take your time - there is no point in rushing things, it could cause confusion.

 ## Common Pitfalls of Javascript Front-End Build Tools